alexbt/algorithms/README.md

 		}
 	}
 }
 The Java standard library contains a class called "Stack".
-Another class from Java SDK is LinkedList, which can be used as a Queue (add() and remove()).
-(LinkedList implements the Queue interface.)
+Another class from Java SDK is LinkedList, which can be used as a Queue (add(. and remove()).
+(LinkedList implements the Queue interface..
 If a stack or queue is required to solve problems during your interview, they are ready to be used.

 Classic Problems:
-0) Implement a Stack Using an Array
+0. Implement a Stack Using an Array
-1) Add Two Numbers
+1. Add Two Numbers
-2) Reorder List
+2. Reorder List
-3) Linked List Cycle
+3. Linked List Cycle
-4) Copy List with Random Pointer
+4. Copy List with Random Pointer
-5) Merge Two Sorted Lists
+5. Merge Two Sorted Lists
-6) Odd Even Linked List
+6. Odd Even Linked List
-7) Remove Duplicates from Sorted List
+7. Remove Duplicates from Sorted List
-7) Remove Duplicates from Sorted List II
+7. Remove Duplicates from Sorted List II
-8) Partition List
+8. Partition List
-9) LRU Cache
+9. LRU Cache
-10) Intersection of Two Linked Lists
+10. Intersection of Two Linked Lists
-11) Remove Linked List Elements
+11. Remove Linked List Elements
-12) Swap Nodes in Pairs
+12. Swap Nodes in Pairs
-13) Reverse Linked List, Reverse Linked List II, Print Linked List in Reversed Order
+13. Reverse Linked List, Reverse Linked List II, Print Linked List in Reversed Order
-14) Remove Nth Node From End of List (Fast-Slow Pointers)
+14. Remove Nth Node From End of List (Fast-Slow Pointers)
-15) Implement Stack using Queues
+15. Implement Stack using Queues
-15) Implement Queue using Stacks
+15. Implement Queue using Stacks
-16) Palindrome Linked List
+16. Palindrome Linked List
-17) Implement a Queue using an Array
+17. Implement a Queue using an Array
-18) Delete Node in a Linked List
+18. Delete Node in a Linked List
-19) Reverse Nodes in k-Group
+19. Reverse Nodes in k-Group

 4. Tree, Heap and Trie